 Les Johnson is the “Gunnadoo Cowboy”.
 During the 2011 floods in Queensland, Les and his wife found themselves at the heart of the recovery effort for the town of Grantham, significantly impacted by the flood waters, with many lives lost.
 Such was the workload and the emotion associated with this tragedy, Les began to feel a sense of detachment and isolation from the ones he loved.
 This is an inspiring story of a true local hero and pillar of the community.

 Meet the “man growing a beard for a year for blokes doin’ it tough”!
-Justin is an all around incredible bloke.
+Justin Geange is an all round incredible bloke.
 Plumber, supermodel, self proclaimed daggy singer and proud father of two gorgeous girls, Justin speaks candidly about his experience with suicide and his road to a better place.

-Bronwen shares with us the personal challenges she has faced as a mum of two young kids and navigating life after suicide with her parents after she lost her brother Mark.
-She takes us through the emotional and deeply personal journey that Roses In The Ocean was born from, and how their message is going global.
+Roses in the Ocean Founder and CEO Bronwen Edwards shares with us the personal challenges she has faced as a mum of two young kids and navigating life after suicide with her parents after she lost her brother Mark.
+She takes us through the emotional and deeply personal journey from which Roses in the Ocean was born, and how their message is going global.

 Today’s guest is Jason Spaull.
 He is married with two children and is a small business owner on the Gold Coast Australia.
 Jason opens up about how losing his brother Mark to suicide has forced him to change his views on suicide and mental illness.
 He gives us an insight into how he navigated his way through the first 12 months after losing his brother and shares his views on the stigma surrounding suicide.